Offender Educational and Self Help Programs

 Deputy Matt Large

 been introduced to offenders, the option for them to learn from their mistakes and

 better themselves by enrolling in these programs.
 The offender can enroll in a GED

 program and/or self help programs such as substance abuse or life skills

 learning.
 This is made possible through grants and volunteers, and is not using

 For the GED Program offenders are issued learning materials in a classroom setting along with access to PC learning.
 The offenders are taught the basics of reading, writing and math skills.
 For the Substance Abuse Programs, offenders are taught about what substance abuse is and gives them the chance to talk about their experiences with a substance in a class room setting.
 This lets the offender know that there are other people that are dealing with similar problems and that they are not alone.

 Below are some photographs of the most recent graduating class in 2011

-Congratulatory speech conducted by Jail Administrator; Colonel T.J.
+Congratulatory speech conducted by Jail Administrator; Chief Deputy T.J.
 Hollis.

 One of the offenders receiving her Certificate.